 Tariff class: Individually Calculated Customers (ICC) Customer Type: Customers assigned to the ICC tariff class Tariff: ICC (Tariff code: 1000) Tariff description ICC tariffs are site specific and are calculated on an individual basis to reflect the specific site's load requirements.
 ICC tariffs are confidential - they are provided directly to the customers and/or the customer's retailer (they are not published on our website).
 Opt in / opt out arrangements All customers classified as an ICC must be on a site-specific ICC tariff.
 No other tariff options are available.
-Tariff components and application Fixed charge: \$/day - These charges vary for each customer depending on the customer's connection assets and funding arrangements.
-Connection assets are the assets required to connect an electrical installation to the shared network and are all the assets from the connection point back up to and including the network coupling point.
+Tariff components Fixed charge: \$/day - These charges vary for each customer depending on the customer's connection assets and funding arrangements. and application Connection assets are the assets required to connect an electrical installation to the shared network and are all the assets from the connection point back up to and including the network coupling point.
 Dedicated connection assets are generally for the sole use of a single connection and are typically not shared by multiple connections.
 In circumstances where the network coupling point, and/or identification of dedicated connection assets, is unclear or contested, Energex will consider other information, including but not limited to, the customer's metering point to make a determination about the network coupling point.
 Volume charge: A flat volume charge, \$/kWh, applies based on kWh energy usage in billing period.

-Tariff class: Individually Calculated Customers (ICC) Customer Type: Customers assigned to the ICC tariff class Demand charge: A monthly charge calculated as \$/kVA/month, based on the maximum kVA demand measured as a single peak over a 30-minute period during the month.
+Demand charge: A monthly charge calculated as \$/kVA/month, based on the maximum kVA demand measured as a single peak over a 30-minute period during the month.
 Capacity charge: \$/kVA The nominated capacity is either the contracted demand or the maximum demand.